Meyrem Almaci: Parliamentary career

 On 6 July 2010, she took the oath of office for the second time as a member of the Chamber of Representatives for the Ecolo-Groen faction.
 With 25,100 preferential votes she also helped Kristof Calvo get elected to a second seat for Groen in the Antwerp constituency.
 Later that year, she was elected party leader.
 She passed the caucus chairmanship in 2012 to fellow MP Stefaan Van Hecke.

 In 2014, she received 44,150 preferential votes as party leader in the elections, which allowed her to extend her mandate in the House.
 In the 2019 elections, she did not represent herself again for the Belgian federal parliament, but instead presented herself for the Flemish Parliament in the same Antwerp Constituency.
 She was elected with 50,848 preference votes.

 Specializations

 In addition to the annual budget control, Almaci mainly specialized in financial files and the government budget.
-She mainly drew attention during the banking crisis of 2008 and in particular in the so-called Dexia special committee.
+She mainly drew attention during the 2008 financial crisis and in particular in the so-called Dexia Special Committee.
 Almaci repeatedly asked for this 'Special Committee' to be turned into a committee with investigative powers to be able to demand the lead actors and have them testify under oath.
 The MPs of the ruling parties refused to do so.

 In the Chamber, Almaci was among others: